camunda-community-hub/zeebe-redis-exporter/README.md

           # Redis Stream prefix
           name: "zeebe"

           # Redis stream data cleanup cycle time in seconds.
 Default is 1 minute.
-Set to -1 in order to disable cleanup.
+Set to 0 or -1 in order to completely disable cleanup.
           cleanupCycleInSeconds: 60

           # Redis stream data maximum time-to-live in seconds.
 Default is 5 minutes.
-Set to zero in order to prevent cleanup.
+Set to 0 or -1 in order to prevent max TTL cleanup.
           maxTimeToLiveInSeconds: 300

           # Redis stream automatic cleanup of acknowledged messages.
 Default is false.
           deleteAfterAcknowledge: false

+          # Redis stream data minimum time-to-live in seconds.
+Default is disabled.
+Set to a value > 0 in order to keep acknowledged messages in memory for a minimum time.
+          minTimeToLiveInSeconds: 0

           # record serialization format: [protobuf|json]
           format: "protobuf"